 At the same time new open source web applications are being released almost on a daily basis, and even though it is not a guarantee, the chances of newly developed web applications having a vulnerability are very high.
 So there will always be a good number of vulnerable web applications out there.

-Trivia: 26 of the scanned web applications
+Trivia: 26 of the scanned web applications were WordPress plugins, 8 of which had vulnerabilities.

 Most Common Web Application Vulnerabilities in Open Source Web Applications for 2016